The Ultimate Breakup Guide for Letting Go of Someone You Love & Recovering Yourself

 Now is the time to go back to that list of good and bad stuff from your previous relationship and grieve the good, but be grateful that you don’t have to deal with the bad.

-Identify where you want to be with your life and emotions
+Guide to identifying where you want to be with your life and emotions after your breakup

 This step is among the most important because it’s about you and your future.
 It’s something you can control.